licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ## Review of state management with `useReducer`

 Compared with Redux, in `useReducer`, getting one state managed is almost the same except that there is no app-specific setup like the Redux setup but I need to build my own helper to get component-specific states managed as module-specific ones.
 Reducers and their actions are high-coupling and sometimes constitue circular dependency, which results in high cost of development.
-The modularity issue that a module can't have multiple instances with independent states is gone but building and using the helper increases the cost.
+The modularity issue that a module can't have multiple instances with independent states is gone but building and using the helper of my own increases the cost.

 To sum up, doing state management with `useReducer` receives the same benefits and the harms as with Redux.